 '''

 "Dhcp4": {

 "lease-database": {

 "type": "memfile",

 "persist": true,

 "name": "/tmp/kea-leases4.csv",

-"lfc-interval": 1800
+"lfc-interval": 1800,

+"max-row-errors": 100

 }

 }

 '''

 This configuration selects the /tmp/kea-leases4.csv as the storage for lease information and enables persistence (writing lease updates to this file).
-It also configures the backend perform the periodic cleanup of the lease files, executed every 30 minutes.
+It also configures the backend perform the periodic cleanup of the lease files, executed every 30 minutes and sets the maximum number of row errors to 100.

 It is important to know how the lease file contents are organized to understand why the periodic lease file cleanup is needed.
 Every time the server updates a lease or creates a new lease for the client, the new lease information must be recorded in the lease file.
 For performance reasons, the server does not update the existing client's lease in the file, as it would potentially require rewriting the entire file.
 Instead, it simply appends the new lease information to the end of the file: the previous lease entries for the client are not removed.
 When the server loads leases from the lease file, e.g. at the server startup, it assumes that the latest lease entry for the client is the valid one.
 The previous entries are discarded.
-This means that the server can re-construct the accurate information about the leases even though there may be many lease entries for each client.
-However, storing many entries for each client results in bloated lease file and impairs the performance of the server's startup and reconfiguration as it needs to process a larger number of lease entries.
+This means that the server can re-construct the accurate information about the lease file and impairs the performance of the server's startup and reconfiguration as it needs to process a larger number of lease entries.

 Lease file cleanup (LFC) removes all previous entries for each client and leaves only the latest ones.
 The interval at which the cleanup is performed is configurable, and it should be selected according to the frequency of lease renewals initiated by the clients.
 The more frequent the renewals, the smaller the value of lfc-interval should be.
 Note however, that the LFC takes time and thus it is possible (although unlikely) that new cleanup is started while the previous cleanup instance is still running, if the lfc-interval is too short.
 The server would recover from this by skipping the new cleanup when it detects that the previous cleanup is still in progress.
 But it implies that the actual cleanups will be triggered more rarely than configured.
-Moreover, triggering a new cleanup adds an overhead to the server which will not be able to respond to new requests for a short period of time when the new cleanup process is spawned.
+Moreover, triggering a new cleanup process is spawned.
 Therefore, it is recommended that the lfc-interval value is selected in a way that would allow for the LFC to complete the cleanup before a new cleanup is triggered.

 Lease file cleanup is performed by a separate process (in background) to avoid a performance impact on the server process.
 In order to avoid the conflicts between two processes both using the same lease files, the LFC process operates on the copy of the original lease file, rather than on the lease file used by the server to record lease updates.
 There are also other files being created as a side effect of the lease file cleanup.
-The detailed description of the LFC is located on the Kea wiki: http://kea.isc.org/wiki/LFCDesign.
+The detailed description of the LFC is located on the Kea wiki: http://kea.isc. org/wiki/LFCDesign.